Guest post by Toby Garbett

 1) It’s Dark:

-We all feel the need to hibernate a little over the winter months.
-Going for a run in the dark can feel less interesting and even less safe than doing so in the warm evening sun.
+Firstly, we all feel the need to hibernate a little over the winter months.
+Going for a run in the dark can feel less interesting.
+Even less safe than doing so in the warm evening sun.

 Interestingly, what we should be doing is the exact opposite, and exercising MORE!
 Exercise releases endorphins, which can have a positive effect on our mood, even after we’ve stopped exercising.